MonetDB/MonetDB-PHP/protocol_doc/README.md

 ## 3.2.
 The Merovingian redirect

 The `Merovingian redirect` is not an actual redirect, but a request for the repetition of the authentication process.
 It happens in the existing TCP connection.
-No new connections are required.
+No new connections are created.
 This repetition is required because the client has to authenticate at all the processes it is proxied through and also at the destination database process.